rachelcarmena/rachelcarmena.github.io/_posts/2018-11-13-test-driven-programming-workflows.md

 ## The diagram

-<a href="/img/cards/posts/test-driven-programming-workflows/workflows.png">You can find the last version of the test-driven programming workflows here</a>.
+You can find <a href="/img/cards/posts/test-driven-programming-workflows/workflows.png">the last version of the test-driven programming workflows here</a>.

-Or <a href="https://raw.githubusercontent.com/rachelcarmena/tips/master/tdd/programming-workflows.svg">you can download the diagram as a SVG file</a>.
+Or you can download <a href="https://raw.githubusercontent.com/rachelcarmena/tips/master/tdd/programming-workflows.svg">the diagram as a SVG file</a>.

 And I recorded this short video to explain the diagram, because it's invisible for some people with disabilities: